 What about your oral health?
-Have you been brushing, flossing, and rinsing regularly over the past year?
-Now is the perfect time to take a look at your oral hygiene habits and commit to making 2021 your best year yet for oral hygiene.
+Have you been brushing, flossing, and regularly rinsing over the past year?
+Now is the perfect time to look at your oral hygiene habits and commit to making 2021 your best year yet for oral hygiene.
 We’ll give you some expert tips on how to improve your oral health in small, manageable ways to ensure that your new habits stick.

 Focus on brushing

 You should be brushing your teeth at least twice a day.
 In fact, dental experts recommend that each brushing session lasts for two minutes.
 If you’re like most dental patients, you’re only brushing for 30-45 seconds at a time.
 That’s a lot of brushing time to miss out on!
 If you aren’t brushing for two minutes, you aren’t getting the full benefits of brushing.
 That’s because brushing for a full two minutes ensures that you are reaching your gum line, the front and back sides of your teeth, and the all-important biting surface for each tooth.

 Start using a two-minute timer each time you brush.
 You can even download an oral hygiene app, as many have built-in timers and interactive brushing charts.
 Commit to brushing for a full two minutes for at least one brushing session each day.
 Your new oral hygiene habit will soon become a part of your routine before you know it!